NICMx/Jool/doc/usr/tutorial2.markdown

 By default, Jool uses addresses 192.168.2.1 through 192.168.2.4 as its IPv4 pool, and prefix 64:ff9b::/96 as its IPv6 pool.
 Here's some info on them for you to chew:

 * 64:ff9b::/96 has been reserved by <a href="http://tools.ietf.org/html/rfc6052#section-2.1" target="_blank">RFC 6052</a> for 6/4 translation.
-This prefix is not globally routable, thus you can use it as long as you're not planning to open your NAT64 service to the public.
+This prefix is not globally routable, so you can use it as long as you're not planning to open your NAT64 service to the public.
 * 192.168.2.1-4 is a consequence of our lab testing and is a dumb default we should probably remove.
 You always want to change it.

 You override the default values while inserting the module: